Explainable Equivariant Neural Networks for Particle Physics: PELICAN: Tagging jets from Lorentz boosted top quarks

-Figure~\ref{PELICAN-ROC} shows the \textit{receiver operating characteristic}, here represented by the background rejection as a function of the signal efficiency, for the classification performance.
-In Table~\ref{tab1} we compare the accuracy, area under the curve (AUC), and background rejection values at $30\%$ signal efficiency between PELICAN and a multiple existing ML top-taggers, including the previous state-of-the-art LorentzNet~\cite{LorentzNet22}.
+\Figref{PELICAN-ROC} shows the \textit{receiver operating characteristic}, here represented by the background rejection as a function of the signal efficiency, for the classification performance.
+In \tabref{tab1} we compare the accuracy, area under the curve (AUC), and background rejection values at $30\%$ signal efficiency between PELICAN and multiple existing ML top-taggers, including the previous state-of-the-art LorentzNet~\cite{LorentzNet22}.
+We also include two non-ML taggers: the Energy Flow Polynomials~\cite{EFP}, designed to be IRC-safe; and the Boost Invariant Polynomials~\cite{Ortner22}, designed to be partially Lorentz-invariant and used as inputs to XGBoost~\cite{XGBoost}.
+These two taggers stand out due to their low numbers of parameters and efficient utilization of physical constraints.
 We trained three PELICAN top-taggers with layers of differing widths, with 208k, 48k, and 11k trainable parameters respectively.
 The results are averaged over $5$ random initialization seeds, and the uncertainties are given by the standard deviation.
 The large PELICAN model improves upon the LorentzNet result with a comparable number of parameters, and the medium model roughly matches LorentzNet despite having 5 times fewer parameters.
-Perhaps most remarkably, the small model with 11k parameters beats every pre-LorentzNet competitor despite having at least times fewer parameters, and up to 130 times fewer parameters, than other networks.
+Perhaps most remarkably, the small model with 11k parameters beats every pre-LorentzNet competitor despite having at least several times fewer, and up to 190 times fewer, parameters than other networks.
+The metrics for these three and a few even smaller models are presented in \tabref{tab_pelican_model_size}, and we visualize this comparison across all models in \figref{toptag-params}.